top of page

 ABSTRACT

-The development of electronic technology has brought later different manifestations of this distinction, for instance in the way sound or music was recorded, transmitted, and reproduced.
-Already in von Neumann’s original writings, the focus was on the distinction between the continuous characteristic of the operation of analog machines and the discrete of digital ones.
-This distinction has important consequences for the theoretical description of computation and following it development of information technology.
-With the extraordinary importance of this technology, in the popular view, the distinction of analog-digital is identified with the opposition of continuous-discrete.
-In reality, all digital computers are actually analog in the sense that at the level of machinery, they operate in a continuous way, and the process of discretization is conventional to implement the computation in terms of digits [2].
+The development of electronic technology has brought forth different manifestations of this distinction, for instance, in the way sound or music was recorded, transmitted, and reproduced.
+Already in von Neumann’s original writings, the focus was on the distinction between the continuous characteristic of the operation of analog machines and the discrete nature of digital ones.
+This distinction has important consequences for the theoretical description of computation and the subsequent development of information technology.
+With the extraordinary importance of this technology, in the popular view, the distinction of analog-digital is identified with the opposition continuous-discrete.
+In reality, all digital computers are actually analog in the sense that at the level of machinery, they operate in a continuous way, and the process of discretization is conventional to implement the computation in terms of digits (Papayannopoulos et al., 2022).

-Thus, what exactly is the analog-digital opposition in the context of information, not as usually assumed computing machines that all are analog in their operation?
-In my recent publications [3] I presented the view that the difference between analog and digital information is similar (i.e. analogous) to the difference between the concepts of physics characterizing physical systems by physical states (analog) and observables (digital).
-This distinction in physics acquired recognition and fundamental importance with the rise of quantum mechanics but was already present earlier, although only indirectly.
-We can trace it all the way to the invention of the earliest forms of writing and in particular its alphabetic form.
-This way of understanding analog-digital distinction was not explicitly formulated by von Neumann but can be identified in his explanation of the two types of machines.
+Thus, what exactly is the analog-digital opposition in the context of information, if not as usually assumed, the work of computing machines that are all analog in their operation?
+In my recent publications (Schroeder, 2025), I presented the view that the difference between analog and digital information is similar (i.e., analogous) to the difference between the concepts of physics characterizing physical systems by physical states (analog) and observables (digital).
+This distinction in physics acquired recognition and fundamental importance with the rise of quantum mechanics, but was already present earlier, although only indirectly.
+We can trace it all the way to the invention of the earliest forms of writing, and in particular, its alphabetic form.
+This way of understanding the analog-digital distinction was not explicitly formulated by von Neumann but can be identified in his explanation of the two types of machines.
 Analog information is encoded in an object or alternatively can be identified with its state, while digital information is the result of observation or measurement of this object.
-In the context of computation, the calculation by an analog machine operates on the states of the computing machine while in digital computing the operation involves measurement (e.g. reading of the tape of Turing machine).
+In the context of computation, the calculation by an analog machine operates on the states of the computing machine, while in digital computing, the operation involves measurement (e.g., reading of the tape of the Turing machine).

 The distinction between analog and digital information has been obscured by confusing terminology, especially by the use of the deceiving term “data.”
-Its Latin meaning, the plural form of “given” suggests the direct accessibility of information ignoring the stage of the transition from the encoding of information within an object (understood usually as what information is about) to the encoding of information in the specific format (frequently, but not always of numerical type).
+Its Latin meaning, the plural form of “given”, suggests the direct accessibility of information, ignoring the stage of the transition from the encoding of information within an object (understood usually as what information is about) to the encoding of information in the specific format (frequently, but not always, of the numerical type).
 The transition is the process of observation or measurement.
-Naturally, this stage of the transformation of information was outside of the interest of those who were searching for the abstract mathematical process of calculation and was left outside of the description of information processing.
+Naturally, this stage of the transformation of information was outside the interest of those who were searching for the abstract mathematical process of calculation and was left outside the description of information processing.
 The transformed information was simply “given,” but actually it was “taken” from the object by an observer, as it is reflected in the English expression for photographing as “taking a picture of something.”
-What was “given” by the object was considered identical to what was “taken” by the observer which with the advent of quantum mechanics became unwarranted.
-Thus, what commonly is called “data” (given) should be called using the Latin “capta” (taken).
+What was “given” by the object was considered identical to what was “taken” by the observer, which, with the advent of quantum mechanics, became unwarranted.
+Thus, what is commonly called “data” (given) should be called using the Latin “capta” (taken).
 Data are most frequently inaccessible.

 References